EDU 3307 (LUOA), EDUC 307 (LUO): Instructional Practices for Differentiated Instruction

 Rationale

 Differences in intelligence, development, social preferences, and physical and spiritual maturity cause students to have disparate needs and learning styles.
 Therefore, effective instruction must provide learners with multiple options for processing information and understanding ideas.
-Through the concept of differentiated instruction, introduced in this course, teachers are equipped to address the learning diversity found in today’s classrooms.
+Through the concept of differentiated instruction, introduced in this course, the candidate is equipped to address the learning diversity found in today’s classrooms.

 Course Assignment